lucas6RM/FormValidationKit/README.md

 This project is open source!
 Anyone is welcome to **fork**, make changes, and submit **pull requests**.

-This library is widely inspired by the following article, and I want to credit the author:
+This library is widely inspired by the following article:
 [How to validate TextFields in SwiftUI like a pro](https://medium.com/@mhmtkrnlk/how-to-validate-textfields-in-swiftui-like-a-pro-3dbe368d1570)